Prefer listening?

 After all, most people don’t have a large chunk of time to read through a lengthy LinkedIn message.
 Especially when it's a cold InMail they’ve been sent from a stranger.

 When crafting your messages, keep these limits in mind so that your InMails don’t feel too condensed or rushed.
-In general, by keeping them shorter and to the point, your response rate will be higher.
+In practice, keep messages well under 800 characters.
+According to LinkedIn's own research, messages under 400 characters get 22% higher response rates than average.

 Create the Campaign